 Children may not realise or understand they are being groomed and may not know that the things they are being asked to do is abuse.

 Child trafficking, often interlinked with modern slavery, is a form of abuse where children are transported from one place to another to be exploited.

 Children may find themselves sold into sexual slavery, criminal activity, forced labour, domestic servitude, or forced marriage.
 The child may be moved from one country to another or even between different towns or places in the same country.

 Female Genital Mutilation (FGM) is the medically unnecessary, complete or partial removal of the external female genitalia.
 Reasons for performing FGM can be religious, cultural or social however, it is still considered abuse.

 FGM does not have any health benefits and causes long term physical and emotional trauma.

 It is important to note that a child may be taken out of the country for FGM related reasons.
 They could also be taken out of the country to be coerced into a forced marriage which is also a form of abuse.

 Get in touch

-And remember, you don't have to give your name if you contact us.
-We will treat anything you tell us with the utmost confidentiality.
+You can also contact us or find out more at the multi agency safeguarding hub.
+You won't need to give your name if you contact us, we will treat anything you tell us with the utmost confidentiality.